Family Affairs: Gates and Hart families depart

 In late 1998, Jack Gates crashed his car on an isolated road while driving drunk.
 The incident knocked his wife Elsa unconscious; Jack placed her in the driver's seat before anyone arrived at the scene and blamed her for the crash.
 Elsa suffered amnesia during her subsequent recuperation, and Jack kept her isolated from family for fear that their support or inquiries could trigger the return of her memory and uncover the truth.
+As Elsa gradually regained her independence, Jack began to convince her - and everyone else - she was going senile.
+When Elsa's memory did begin to return, she confronted him.
+There was a struggle and Elsa fell, badly injuring herself.
+Jack then smothered her with a pillow and staged her death to look like an accident.

-When Elsa's memory did begin to return, Jack smothered her with a pillow, changed his will to make Pete Callan his chief beneficiary, and committed suicide by gassing himself in his car.
+Now widowed, Jack tried to reignite his relationship with Maria, who rebuffed him.
+Now suspecting Elsa's death was not an accident, Maria tricked Jack into admitting what really happened on recorded camera, with Annie secretly listening from the next room.
+When the camcorder unexpectedly made a noise, Jack realized he'd been set up.
+Now rejected by his family and facing the rest of his life in prison, Jack changed his will to make Pete Callan his chief beneficiary, and committed suicide by gassing himself in his car.

-On 29 January 1999, the entire Hart family (except for Duncan, who had already left the series) was killed.
+On 29 January 1999, the entire Hart family (except for Duncan, who had already left the series) were killed.
 After Roy and Melanie's wedding, the Harts conducted a small reception on their river boat.
 After Roy left the boat to retrieve a hangover cure for Jamie, a fallen candle ignited leaking gas.
-The resultant explosion killed all on board, just as Chris learnt of Annie's affair with Dave Matthews.
+The resultant explosion killed all on board, just as Chris learnt of Annie's affair with Dave Matthews, who Holly was planning to leave Charnham with.